 Citizen Police Academy: Getting a Closer Look at Police Work

 Citizen Police Academy is a part of West Chester University, a series of informative programs offered to encourage better communication between West Chester Township government and the residents and businesses of the community.

 The Citizen Police Academy is designed to give civilians a closer look at the workings of the Police Department.
 Participants in the course will cover topics such as: Patrol Operations, Criminal Investigations, Special Operations, Traffic Investigations and much more.
-Participants will visit the shooting range, the township jail and forensics lab as part of the course.
+Participants will see the township jail and forensics lab, as well as a SWAT training exercise.

 "The Citizen Police Academy was created to build a strong and lasting partnership between the Police Department and the community," said Police Chief Erik Niehaus.
 "Participants will learn firsthand about our operations to foster a better understanding between police and the public."

 The Citizen Police Academy is offered each year and class size is limited.
 Police department personnel teach classes from 6 to 9 pm one night per week for 10 weeks.